creativescala/creative-scala/book/src/pages/polygons/04-creative.md

 @:solution

 This is a little twist on the structural recursion pattern we've used so far.
+The base case of my method is a triangle.
+A polygon with less than three points does not make a very interesting picture.

 I extracted the styling into it's own method to make the code easier to read.
 I use the method `darkenBy` to reduce the lightness by the given percentage.
 Calling `darkenBy` with `1.0.normalized` decreases the lightness by one hundred percent, while calling it with `0.5.normalized` reduces the lightness by half.
 Squaring the `percentage` in `style` makes the lightness decrease more slowly.
 You could also try the square root (`Math.sqrt`) for a faster transition.

 ```scala mdoc:silent
 def style(percentage: Double, image: Image): Image = {